otvv/malua/README.md

 ![img1](repo/malua_sample_1.png)
 ![img2](repo/malua_sample_2.png)

-If you find bugs or glitches feel free to visit the issues tab.
+If you find bugs, glitches or inconsistencies, feel free to visit the issues tab.
 If you want to contribute, you can always make a pull request.